Solar-network/docs/docs/tutorials/iot/examples/arduino/client/esp32/README.md

 /****************************************/

 /**
- * This is where you include the 'swipechainClient.h' header.
+ * This is where you include the 'solarClient.h' header.
- * This allows your project to use Swipechain Cpp-Client.
+ * This allows your project to use Solar Cpp-Client.
  */
-#include <swipechainClient.h>
+#include <solarClient.h>
 /**/

 /****************************************/